survivejs/webpack-book/manuscript/packages/02_authoring.md

 The command walks through the `./lib` directory and writes a processed file to `./dist-modules` for each module it encounters.

-Since running that command each time you publish is tedious, you can set up a `prepublish` hook like this:
+Since running that command each time you publish is tedious, you can set up a `prepublish` hook:

 ```json
 {